rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 :white_check_mark: Application is resilient to the failure
 :x: Application is not resilient to the failure
+:question: Application is partially resilient to the failure
 :heavy_minus_sign: Application not affected to the failure

 <br/>